 DDAs are areas in which construction, land, and utility costs are high relative to incomes.
 All DDAs in metropolitan areas (in the nation) taken together may not contain more than 20% of the aggregate population of all metropolitan areas.
-The "Housing and Economic Recovery

-Act" (HERA) expanded the use of the 30% basis boost to projects not located in QCTs or DDAs if an HFA determines that an increase in the credit amount is necessary for a project to be financially feasible.
-Each year, HUD updates a list of QCTs and DDAs.
+The "Housing and Economic Recovery Act" (HERA) expanded the use of the 30% basis boost to projects not located in QCTs or DDAs if an HFA determines that an increase in the credit amount is necessary for a project to be financially feasible.
+HFAs often use this discretionary 30% basis boost to facilitate affordable housing development for specific geographies or populations.
+Each year, HUD updates a list of QCTs and DDAs: https://bit.ly/3GDtyRV.